 Cosmology: Friedmann-Robertson-Walker cosmologies, Matter and Radiation: equations of state and cosmological evolution.
-Inflation and the Cosmological constant: deSitter space-time.
-A (very) brief excursion into quantum field theory and inflation.
 The Big Bang: age and size of the Universe, particle horizons.
 A (very) brief history of the Universe: connection with particle physics.
-The growth of gravitational perturbations in expanding cosmologies.
-The origin of galaxy formation.
-Cosmic microwave background radiation, horizon problem and solution.
+Horizon and flatness problems of standard Big Bang cosmology.